Thiazide: Contraindications

 Thiazides reduce the clearance of uric acid since they compete for the same transporter, and therefore raise the levels of uric acid in the blood.
 Hence, they are prescribed with caution in patients with gout or hyperuricemia.

 Chronic administration of thiazides is associated with the increase of insulin resistance which can lead to hyperglycemia.

-Thiazides cause loss of blood potassium, while conserving blood calcium.

 Thiazides can decrease placental perfusion and adversely affect the fetus, so should be avoided in pregnancy.

 Adverse effects

 Overview of nephron function and where thiazide diuretics act.